Disambiguation Links – Pteranodon (sp.) (CB-Topps)

 Pteranodon longiceps/P. sternbegi (?)

 The “toothless wing” was found in western Kansas in 1870 and described in 1876 by Othniel Charles Marsh.
 It is actually a pterosaur, not a dinosaur.
 P. longiceps was up to 7 meters (23ft) in wingspan, almost 2 meters (6.6ft) in length and weighed 50 pounds (22kg).
-Hunting mainly fish and with a light fur covering its body it lived in the Late Cretaceous Period about 89 to 75 million.
-Although believed to never be fully integrated into the park, this species is possibly the most ideal candidate for Isla Nublar’s aviary due to its depiction in a painting showing the tour on Isla Nublar.
-Seen in the last shot of The Lost World, these would be at least the second attempt by Nublar to create P. longiceps.
+Hunting mainly fish and with a light fur covering its body it lived in the Late-Cretaceous Period about 89 to 75 million.
+Pteranodon longiceps is seen perching on a tree watching a herd of Stegosaurus and the Tyrannosaurus male, female, and infant reunite.

-Proven to be on the island by the following in-film screen captures: Roland’s Dinosaur guide, the trailer’s screensaver, and in several drawings and models made for the movie we can see photo evidence of it but it is never seen alive on film in any scene.
+P. sternbergi is proven to be on the island by the following, Roland’s Dinosaur guide, the trailer’s screensaver, and in several drawings and models made for the movie we can see photo evidence of it but it is never seen alive on film in any scene.
 It has been suggested that the intended use was for this species to be the male sexually-dimorphic version of the P. longiceps species seen at the end of The Lost World: Jurassic Park where science would say otherwise.
 For the intents and purposes of the Encyclopedia we’ve treated them as to what the film-makers possibly and inadvertently intended while scientifically pointing out the obvious differences between P. longiceps and P. sternbegi.
-Some quotations to back this line of thought up of the species being sexually dimorphic of one another – while admittedly it is a bit of a stretch the inference is made from – are found below.
+Some quotations to back this line of thought up of the species being sexually dimorphic of one another are found below.
 These quotes can found in the Making of The Lost World: Jurassic Park book page 25.

 “‘We had to design new paint schemes not only for the new dinosaurs, but for some of the already-designed dinosaurs from the last movie,’ Winston explained, ‘because now there were male dinosaurs, as well as females; and typically in nature the males of any species are far more brightly colored.
 We also wanted to make sure that the audience would be able to tell the males and females apart.
 It was a great of fun to run the garmut of color and come up with interesting designs.
 The colors on the females for the first film had been fairly subdued; but with male animals, there were may more possible colorations.'”